 - 4.11 X is the Sponsor who makes an application for listing on behalf of A Bhd.
 A Bhd is listed on the ACE Market on 1 September 2009.
-Based on Rule 3.21 of the ACE LR, A Bhd must secure and maintain the services of a Sponsor for at least 3 full financial years after its admission to the Official List.
-Assuming the first full financial year of A Bhd ends on 31 December 2010. - (a) Can X resign or A Bhd terminate X's appointment as the Sponsor of A Bhd before 31 December 2010?
+Based on Rule 3.21 of the ACE LR, A Bhd must secure and maintain the services of a Sponsor for at least 3 full financial years after its admission to the Official List, and extended to at least 1 full financial year after the applicant has generated operating revenue.
+A Bhd financial period ends on 31 December 2010. - (a) Can X resign or A Bhd terminate X's appointment as the Sponsor of A Bhd before 31 December 2010?

-No, based on Rule 4.18 of the ACE LR, X who makes a listing application on behalf of an applicant must act as the Sponsor for at least 1 full financial year.
+No, based on Rule 4.18 of the ACE LR, X who makes a listing application on behalf of an applicant must act as the Sponsor for at least 1 full financial year after admission.
 During the said period, X cannot resign, neither can A Bhd terminate X's appointment as its Sponsor.

-(b) Can X resign or A Bhd terminate X's appointment as A Bhd's Sponsor automatically after 31 December 2010?
+(b) Can X resign as A Bhd's Sponsor after 31 December 2010?